 The District has utilized debt financing, primarily General Obligation (G.O.) bonds and Income Tax Secured Revenue (ITSB) bonds, as the primary sources of funds for capital infrastructure investments.
-As of September 30, 2017, the District has an estimated \$8.1 billion of outstanding G.O. and ITSB bonds.
-This represents approximately 84% of all the District's tax-supported debt currently outstanding.
+As of September 30, 2018, the District has an estimated \$10.1 billion of total outstanding debt, of which roughly \$8.4 billion (or approximately 83%) are either G.O. bonds or ITS bonds.

-While G.O. and ITSB bonds will remain a key source of funds for infrastructure investments into the future, the key challenges for the District will be to ensure that the total debt burden remains at a sustainable level and does not overburden the city's budget.
+While G.O. and ITS bonds will remain a key source of funds for infrastructure investments into the future, the key challenges for the

+District will be to ensure that the total debt burden remains at a sustainable level and does not overburden the city's budget.
 The District's debt must be structured in such a way as to maintain our strong credit ratings, thereby keeping the overall cost of borrowing as low as possible.
-This is particularly important given the fact that the District's current capital improvement plan anticipates adding almost fifty-two percent (52%) more debt (approximately \$5 billion) in additional G.O. or ITSB bonds over the next six years.
+This is particularly important given the fact that the District's current capital improvement plan anticipates increasing outstanding debt by more than an additional fifty percent (50%), or approximately \$5.3 billion in additional G.O. or Income Tax Secured bonds over the next six years.